-- Tentative stop-start insertion (often associated with hesitant or new practitioners) - Hitting an artery, nerve, or valve - Poor technique inadequate anchoring causes the skin to gather as the needle is inserted - Alcohol based skin preparation is not allowed to dry adequately before insertion, resulting in stinging pain - Using a frequently punctured, recently used, or bruised vein - An anxious patient with a low pain threshold - Use of large-gauge device - Use of veins in sensitive areas
+- Tentative stop-start insertion (often associated with hesitant or new practitioners) - Hitting an artery, nerve, or valve - Poor technique inadequate anchoring causes the skin to gather as the needle is inserted. - Alcohol based skin preparation is not allowed to dry adequately before insertion, resulting in stinging pain. - Using a frequently punctured, recently used, or bruised vein - Patients who are anxious about the procedure may experience more pain. - Use of large-gauge device - Use of veins in sensitive areas